-Previous knowledge in Year 4 and so far in Year 5:
+What I have already learnt in Year 5 and 6 so far:

-I know the name and locate the countries that make up the UK - England, Ireland, Scotland and Wales.

-I have used the different vocabulary to describe our local area - hill, road, seaside, countryside.

-I know the names of the seven continents, and Oceans of the world and can locate the Equator, and tropics.

-I can talk about the similarities and differences of 2 contrasting locations.

-I know 8 points of the compass and can explain at least 4 more points.

-I can read 4 figure grid references and am beginning to read 6 figure grid references.

-I know the physical and human features of a non-European country and can locate it on a world map.

-I am beginning to understand how to use the words longitude, latitude, equator, tropics of Cancer and Capricorn when discussing the location of places.

-I can Locate, Sierra Leone and Kenya on a world map.

-I can describe the location of features found on a map (including the equator and the tropics).

-I can use aerial photographs to recognise landmarks and basic human and physical features.

-I can find out about a non-European country (Sierra Leone)

-I can understand the human impact on the physical landscape.

-I can locate, some counties and major cities of the UK on a map

-To describe the human characteristics and physical characteristic of an area.

-I am beginning to talk about the similarities and differences of the local area over a period of time.

-I am beginning to understand the human impact on the physical landscape.
-I will be able to name and locate North Yorkshire and surrounding counties.

-I can locate major cities of the UK and explain why they are classified as a city.

-I can talk about the physical and human impacts on our local village and coast line.

-The stages of the water cycle.

-The journey that a river takes from source to mouth.

-Some of the countries that make up Europe, North America and South America and their capital cities.

-I will be able to identify key human and physical characteristics of these countries.

-I will be able to describe similarities and differences between North Yorkshire and a region in France and be able to use geographical language to explain them.

-I will be able to use maps and atlases to find capital cities of countries in Europe, North American and South America.
+- I know the name and locate the countries that make up the UK England, Ireland, Scotland and Wales. - I have used the different vocabulary to describe our local area hill, road, seaside, countryside. - I know the names of the seven continents, and Oceans of the world and can locate the Equator, and tropics. - I can talk about the similarities and differences of 2 contrasting locations. - I know 8 points of the compass and can explain at least 4 more points. - I can read 4 figure grid references and am beginning to read 6 figure grid references. - I know the physical and human features of a non-European country and can locate it on a world map. - I am beginning to understand how to use the words longitude, latitude, equator, tropics of Cancer and Capricorn when discussing the location of places. - I can Locate, Sierra Leone and Kenya on a world map. - I can describe the location of features found on a map (including the equator and the tropics). - I can use aerial photographs to recognise landmarks and basic human and physical features. - I can find out about a non-European country (Sierra Leone) - I can understand the human impact on the physical landscape. - I can locate, the counties and major cities of the UK on a map - I am beginning to describe the human characteristics and physical characteristic of an area. - I can use aerial photographs to recognise landmarks and basic human and physical features. - I can talk and write about the similarities and differences of the local area over a period of time. - I can understand the human impact on the physical landscape - How many counties make up the countries of the UK. - I will be able to name and locate North Yorkshire and surrounding counties. - I can locate major cities of the UK and explain why they are classified as a city. - I can talk about the physical and human impacts on our local village and coast line. - The stages of the water cycle. - The journey that a river takes from source to mouth. - Some of the countries that make up Europe, North America and South America and their capital cities. - I will be able to identify key human and physical characteristics of these countries. - I will be able to describe similarities and differences between North Yorkshire and a region in France and be able to use geographical language to explain them. - I will be able to use maps and atlases to find capital cities of countries in Europe, North American and South America.
+To explain economic and trade links in the countries I'm looking at.